todd-herbert/heltec-eink-modules/docs/VisionMaster/vision_master.md

     ![](ArduinoIDE/board_manager.jpg)

-1. With your device connected, open the board selection drop-dowm, search for "vision master", then select your model and serial port.
+1. With your device connected, open the board selection drop-down, search for "vision master", then select your model and serial port.

     ![](ArduinoIDE/select_board.jpg)